LucasRoesler/lucasroesler.github.io/content/post/2017/automatic-migration-validation.md

 title: "Zero downtime deploys: A tale of Django migrations"
 ---

-At Teem, we are slowly moving closer and closer to a continuous integration workflow.
+At Teem, we aim for zero down-time deploys; so, the one of the most important things we must validate is that things will not break mid-deploy!

-To get there we need to trust that the incoming changes are not going to break the deploy.
+The most sensitive step of the deploy process is the changes to our database.
-We validate our releases in a number of ways: unit tests, code reviews, and pre-release QA to name a few.
-However, one of the areas that is hardest to ensure is safe are our database migrations.
-Validating these generally requires specialized knowledge about postgres, the changes to the application model, and a bit of experience.
-Obviously, we can and do review these changes during code reviews, but it is easy to miss a small change that will cause significant problems during deploy.
-To make our lives easier we have started automating the most obvious issues.
+Prior to the automation I am about to describe, validation of the database migrations required specialized knowledge about Postgres, the changes to the applicaiton model, load on the database for that model, and a bit of general experience.
+This obviously slows down reviews and subsequently deploys.
+Worst, it was simply too easy to miss problem migrations when depending on only peer reviews.
+To make our lives easier we created a series of validation checks to ensure that each database migration will be backwards compatible.

 <!--more-->
 ## The What